fetchai/uAgents/docs/booking-demo.md

 if __name__ == "__main__":
     restaurant.run()
 ```
+The restaurant agent will remain on "hold" until we run the user agent to request a table booking.

 ## User Setup

-The restaurant agent will be on hold waiting for a user to request a table, therefore we will need to run a user agent.
-We will first import some libraries and the booking protocols.
+We will first make some imports including the needed protocols.
 We will need the restaurant agent's address to be able to communicate with it.

 ```python